Salt ceramic

-Salt ceramic, also called Victorian salt clay is a traditional salt-based modeling medium.
+Salt ceramic, also called Victorian salt clay, is a traditional salt-based modeling medium made by mixing corn starch and table salt.

 Composition

 It is an air-dry modeling clay, which is commonly made in the kitchen by combining one part corn starch with two parts table salt and heated and stirred till it stiffens to a dough-like consistency.
 It is then placed on wax paper to cool before kneading.

-Coloring

 The clay is naturally white, but is often colored by mixing in food color or paint after kneading.

 Techniques

 Salt ceramic dries to a coarse stone-like texture, and so is often used in folk craft and children's art.
 Like other air-dried modeling compounds, it is not suitable for vessels that will contain liquids.
+It takes about two days for the objects to dry.
+It is known to take paint well, once hardened.
+It is often coated with acrylic, once hardened, to protect it from moisture.

 Popular uses of salt ceramic include making jewelry and Christmas ornaments.

 In jewelry making, it can be rolled into balls and formed into beads, or pressed into various shapes.
 In making Christmas ornaments it is sometimes made into balls, similar to the bead-making process, or rolled out with a rolling pin and cut with cookie cutters and painted.